Graduate Course Catalog 2013-2014

 This program is offered in Durham.

-The Department of Electrical and Computer Engineering offers both a thesis and non-thesis option master of science degree with a major in electrical engineering.
-The fundamental difference between the two options is that the non-thesis option substitutes additional coursework in place of the research and writing associated with completing a thesis.
-While the non-thesis option does not require a formal thesis, students choosing that option will be required to give two technical presentations and to submit a technical paper.
+The Department of Electrical and Computer Engineering offers three paths to obtaining a master's degree.
+It offers both a thesis and non-thesis masters of science degree (MSEE) and a master of engineering degree (M.Eng.).
+The non-thesis MSEE substitutes additional coursework in place of the research and writing associated with completing a thesis.
+The M.Eng. program is also a non-thesis program, and it differs from the non-thesis MSEE option in that it allows for coursework in business and law.
+While the non-thesis degree programs do not require a formal thesis, students choosing thesis options are be required to give two technical presentations and to submit a technical paper.

 In addition to the master of science, a Ph.D. program is also offered in electrical engineering.